leoapsilva/fileimportter/README.md

     * Empty fields

 * Data table
-    * Search for every fields esasy and reactively (thanks to livewire)
+    * Search for every fields easyly and reactively (thanks to livewire)
     * Choose number of rows per page
     * Order by any field (thanks to livewire)